riyazwalikar/ibreak.software/content/post/using-sql-injection-to-perform-ssrf-xspa-attacks.md

 #### UTL_TCP

-The `UTL_TCP` package and its procedures and functions allow <a href="https://docs.oracle.com/cd/B28359_01/appdev.111/b28419/u_tcp.htm#i1004190" target="_blank">TCP/IP based communication with services</a>.
+The `UTL_TCP` package and its procedures and functions allow <a href="https://docs.oracle.com/cd/B28359_01/appdev.111/b28419/u_tcp.htm#i1004190" target="_blank" rel="noopener noreferrer">TCP/IP based communication with services</a>.
 If programmed for a specific service, this package can easily become a way into the network or perform full Server Side Requests as all aspects of a TCP/IP connection can be controlled.

-The example <a href="https://docs.oracle.com/cd/B28359_01/appdev.111/b28419/u_tcp.htm#i1004190" target="_blank">on the Oracle documentation site shows how you can use this package to make a raw TCP connection to fetch a web page</a>.
+The example <a href="https://docs.oracle.com/cd/B28359_01/appdev.111/b28419/u_tcp.htm#i1004190" target="_blank" rel="noopener noreferrer">on the Oracle documentation site shows how you can use this package to make a raw TCP connection to fetch a web page</a>.
 We can simply it a little more and use it to make requests to the metadata instance for example or to an arbitrary TCP/IP service.

 ```sql
 set serveroutput on size 30000;